locationtech/geomesa/docs/user/jobs.rst

 GeoMesa Jobs
 ============

-This project (``geomesa-jobs`` in the source distribution) contains Map-Reduce and Scalding jobs for maintaining GeoMesa.
+This project (``geomesa-accumulo/geomesa-accumulo-jobs`` in the source distribution) contains Map-Reduce and Scalding jobs for maintaining GeoMesa Accumulo.

 Building Instructions
 ---------------------

-If you wish to build ``geomesa-jobs`` separately, you can with Maven:
+If you wish to build ``geomesa-accumulo-jobs`` separately, you can with Maven:

 .. code-block:: shell

-    geomesa$ mvn clean install -pl geomesa-jobs
+    geomesa-accumulo$ mvn clean install -pl geomesa-accumulo-jobs

 GeoMesa Input and Output Formats
 --------------------------------